 Electrical Installation Condition Reports (EICRs) are now mandatory for landlords from 1 July 2020 for new tenancies & 1 April 2021 for existing tenancies.
 We also provide electrical reports for home sellers and buyers.
 Call or order online below…

-We provide Electrical Installation Condition Reports (EICRs) at a fixed fee of just £110 + VAT.
-The report will suggest any remedial works which should be undertaken to bring the property up to standard.
+We provide Electrical Installation Condition Reports (EICRs) required by law to let a property and often requested by home buyers to check condition of a potantial purchase.
+The report will identify any issues and we will suggest any remedial works which should be undertaken to bring the property up to standard.

 What is an Electrical Installation Condition Report?

 Previously named Periodic Reports, an EICR (Electrical Installation Condition Report) is a survey and report into the condition of the wiring of a property – sockets, switches, lighting and fuse board.
 The Report outlines any aspects of the installation which require attention, and shows their priority as below: